temporalio/documentation/docs/concepts-guide.md

   Query handling logic must be **read-only** and cannot change the Workflow Execution state in any way, or contain any blocking code.
   This means that Query handling logic can not spawn Activity Executions.

-In many SDKs the Temporal Client exposes a predefined `_stack_track_` Query that returns the stack trace of all the threads owned by that Workflow Execution.
+In many SDKs the Temporal Client exposes a predefined `_stack_trace` Query that returns the stack trace of all the threads owned by that Workflow Execution.
 This is a great way to troubleshoot a Workflow Execution in production.

 ### Stack Trace Query